outpaddling/LPJS/README.md

 hardware platforms.

-LPJS will require only functionality that can be implemented with reasonable effort on all POSIX platforms, including but not limited to:
+LPJS will require only functionality that can be implemented with reasonable effort on any POSIX platform, including but not limited to:

 - Queuing of batch jobs